3liz/lizmap-documentation/source/publish/lizmap_plugin/time_manager.rst

 Example
 -------

+* On the `demo website <https://demo.lizmap.com/lizmap/index.php/view/map?repository=features&project=time_manager_earthquake>`_,
+  look at the **Earthquake** in Indonesia.
+You can download the QGIS project to see how it's done.
-A video tutorial is available here: https://vimeo.com/83845949.
+* A `video tutorial <https://vimeo.com/83845949>`_ is available.
 It shows all the steps to use the functionality.

 Prerequisites